 The implication and message is that if you just “copy” these same templates and squeeze pages, and put them on your site, that it will somehow, magically start making you profits.

-This is A LITTLE bit true, but it’s actually missing the big picture and if you’re not an experience online marketer, you won’t catch it, but because I am an experienced marketer, I’ll explain:
+This is A LITTLE bit true, but it’s actually missing the big picture and if you’re not an experienced online marketer (start here if you aren’t and I’ll show you what to do), you won’t catch it, but because I am an experienced marketer, I’ll explain:

 You see, what makes successful, high profit sites actually successful isn’t really their template or their squeeze pages, it’s actually the content on the site itself.
 The template and squeeze pages are just add on’s to that success.